naqeeb/naqeeb/README.md

 ## Naqeeb Memon -- @naqeeb 👋
-My name is Naqeeb and I am a Director of Engineering at Mediaocean, a self-service based ad-tech firm.
+My name is Naqeeb and I am a Sr. Director of Engineering at Mediaocean, a system of record for advertising.
 I oversee the integration of all Digital Advertising platforms.

 ## Bio
 - I am an enabler of team leads and individual contributors
 - I am formerly a full-stack developer (JS).
-Specifically, I lean towards the back-end (Python)
+Specifically, I specialized on the back-end (Python)
 - I still enjoy coding and architecting :)

 <!--